sipwise/ngcp-admin-ui/README.md

 Run the following command from root folder of git repository:

     yarn run docker-dev <ip-or-fqdn-of-sipwise-voip-platform>

+### Run Quasar development server within the Sipwise VoIP platform
+To get the full developer experience we need to run the development server within the Sipwise VoIP Platform.

+    ./bin/ngcp-dev.sh <ip-or-fqdn-of-sipwise-voip-platform>

 ## Education & Resources
 Here you can find some helpful resources about our technology stack.